-But we're not even done yet.
-When seeking the best gaming monitor, there are also different panel types vying for your eyeballs — IPS, TN, VA and even OLED — which each have their own pros and cons.
-Of course, you can't forget about screen size and aspect ratio, which affect your views, desk space and, again, bank account.
-And we haven't even gotten to bonuses like speakers, RGB or port selection (for the latter, check out our gaming analysis on DisplayPort vs. HDMI).
-How's a PC gamer to choose with all of these options?
+When seeking the best gaming monitor for your rig, there are different panel types vying for your eyeballs — IPS, TN, VA and even OLED — each with its own pros and cons.
+You can't forget about screen size and aspect ratio, which affect your views, desk space and, again, bank account.
+And we haven't even discussed bonuses, like speakers, RGB or port selection.
+How's a gamer to choose with all of these options?

 Quick Shopping Tips